cosmos/developer-portal/academy/1-what-is-cosmos/4-atom-staking.md

 This completes the exercise: you are set up to participate in the Cosmos Hub network, and even contribute to its security.
 Your stake will work for you as you continue your Interchain training journey.

+If another interchain project interests you, you can do the same on it to give it material support.

 <HighlightBox type="synopsis">

 To summarize, this section has explored: